steveseguin/vdo.ninja/README.md

 ## License

 License?
 Well, currently it is free to use and modify however you wish.
 Please link back here if redistributing.
-I reserve the right to  release future versions that may not be free or may have a difference liceence agreement.
+I reserve the right to  release future versions that may not be free or may have a different liceence agreement.
 I cannot be held responsible for what you do with my software and if my server goes down, I will not be responsible for that either.